 When your child is ready for school, expect exciting new opportunities and challenges.

-education plan can help your child reach his or her full potential.
-But school
+plan can help your child reach his or her full potential.
+But school is not just

-is not just about learning.
-Just like his or her peers, your child is navigating friendships
+about learning.
+Just like his or her peers, your child is navigating friendships and

 Follow this 8-step checklist to help your child succeed during the elementary school

 Step 1: Look for Support at School

 Many kids with autism spectrum disorder are diagnosed by age 3 and receive early